 Whether for a class project or a major international scientific meeting, the goals for a scientific poster should be much the same: to attract the attention of your audience, to introduce them to the issues you chose to explore, and to guide them through the experimental system and highlights of the data.
 Although a poster session is most decidedly NOT a design contest, presentation DOES matter.
 A poster that is cluttered, illegible, or too densely packed with text is apt to confuse or simply turn off your audience.
 And a poster that is too 'artsy' is apt to distract the audience from the data.
 The ideal is a design that is clear, clean, and that enhances the scientific message by attracting the eye of the reader and then leading it from point to point.
 Please do give some thought and creativity to the visual impact of your poster; your grade will take into account the effectiveness of your design.

-This is an opportunity to go to the library and the web and the primary literature and find interesting insights about your experiments.
+For Biochemistry: This is an opportunity to go to the library and the web and the primary literature and find interesting insights about your experiments.
 Has anyone published results on a system like the one you studied?
-What is known about the active site of tyrosinase?
+What is known about the active site of HRP?
 How can the structures of your enzyme and your inhibitors help you to better explain your data?
 Do your data agree with those of other investigators who have performed similar experiments?
 If not, how can you explain the discrepancy?
 (And don't immediately assume that you are simply "wrong" -- there is apt to be a more subtle answer!)
 In short, use the literature to improve your science!

-As part of your discussion of your findings, you should present a figure illustrating your hypothesis for the structural features of the enzyme that would explain your results, and/or a mechanism for tyrosinase action that is consistent with your data.
+As part of your discussion of your findings, you should present a figure illustrating your hypothesis for the structural features of the enzyme that would explain your results, and/or a mechanism for peroxidase action that is consistent with your data.

-For Everyone: Your poster should include:
+Your poster should include:

 Your introductory and background material should reference outside sources where appropriate.
 Such sources might include primary research literature, facts or figures from reference books, information from product manufacturers, diagrams or text taken off the web, or personal conversations.